Using Triggers in Analysis

 We begin by defining the list of triggers that we want to check whether the events passed.
 The lists in triggerChainsPerYear, organized by year, contain the names of the triggers.
 Note the key/value format of this section with the year as the keys and the trigger names as the values.

 We then specify whether or not the trigger cut will remove the events from our final ntuple using the noFilter selection.
 Currently, we set it to False to remove events that fail the triggers.
-If we set it to True, then all events would be kept so that we could see what events passed and failed the selection based on their selection flags.
+If we set it to True, then all events would be kept so that we could see what events passed and failed the selection based on their selection flags and other properties.

-It is necessary to use reconstructed objects to match to triggers.
+For lepton and photon triggers, it is important to match reconstructed objects to objects identified by the trigger.
 The final part of the text specifies the objects that should be used.
 If the specified object ID and isolation working points match those of the triggers (given in the trigger names), such as Tight electron ID matching the lhtight triggers, trigger matching can be performed.

 Rerun the code with the trigger information added.
 If you open the output data ntuple and check its contents, you should see a whole list of new branches that begin with trigPassed_ followed by a trigger name.
 There is one for each of the triggers specified in the configuration.
 These branches contain flags indicating whether an event passes the corresponding trigger.